 Dimitar Draganov (*1952) graduated from the University of Veliko Tarnovo with an MA in History and Classical Archaeology in 1978.
-Already as a student he took part in archaeological excavations in Kabyle, located in what is today’s Bulgaria.
-In his capacity as numismatist and archaeologist at the Regional Museum of History, Yambol, he then worked on the Kabyle coins finds from 1979 onwards.
-In 1986 he obtained his doctor’s degree in Ancient Numismatics with a thesis on the coinage of Kabyle.
+Already as a student he took part in archaeological excavations in Cabyle, located in what is today’s Bulgaria.
+In his capacity as numismatist and archaeologist at the Regional Museum of History, Yambol, he then worked on the Cabyle coins finds from 1979 onwards.
+In 1986 he obtained his doctor’s degree in Ancient Numismatics with a thesis on the coinage of Cabyle.
+In 1995, he became associate professor, in 2007 he was elected full-time professor.

 From 1979-2002 Dimitar Draganov served as Head of the Numismatic Department of the Regional Museum of History, Yambol, and was its Director between 1995 and 2002.
-From 2002-2008 he was Head of the Numismatic Department of the Regional Museum of History, Ruse.
+In 1996 he founded and was editor in chief of the first Bulgarian museum newspaper, which later became a magazine.
+In 1997, under his leadership, the first museum database of Bulgaria was created.
+He was a leading part of the first Bulgarian production of a museum multimedia film with archaeological content in 1998.
+Between 2002 and 2008 he was Head of the Numismatic Department of the Regional Museum of History, Ruse.
+From 2005 to 2017 Dimitar Draganov was chairman of the Bobokov Brothers Foundation.
 Since 2008 he has been Director of the Numismatic Museum, Ruse, as the first private museum in Bulgaria, which he co-founded as President of the Foundation.
-At his instigation, the Ruse Numismatic Museum was the country’s first museum to begin documenting its objects in a database in 1997.

 Dimitar Draganov has been a Fellow of the Royal Numismatic Society, London, since 1991.
 In 1993 he was Visiting Scholar in the Heberden Coin Room at the Ashmolean Museum in Oxford.
-He is an honorary member of the Romanian Numismatic Society in Bucharest.
+He has been honorary member of the Romanian Numismatic Society in Bucharest since 2011.

 You can contact Dimitar Draganov via e-mail.